Identification

 What is the hazard signal word for Rocol Flaw Finder VW Spray No.2?

-The signal word for this substance is "danger".
+The signal word is danger.

 What is the physical form of Rocol Flaw Finder VW Spray No.2?

-Rocol Flaw Finder VW Spray No.2 is a liquid appearing as supplied as an aerosol pack. contents under pressure. contains highly flammable hydrocarbon propellant .
+Rocol Flaw Finder VW Spray No.2 is a liquid appearing as supplied as an aerosol pack. contents under pressure. contains highly flammable hydrocarbon propellant. .
 It has not available odor.

 What is Rocol Flaw Finder VW Spray No.2 used for?

-Application is by spray atomisation from a hand held aerosol pack.
-Use according to manufacturer's directions.
+Application is by spray atomisation from a hand held aerosol pack Use according to manufacturer's directions.
 Crack detection in metal.

 What are the hazard statements for Rocol Flaw Finder VW Spray No.2?

-This substance has 1 hazard statements: H222: Extremely flammable aerosol
+This substance has 1 hazard statement:

 What is the melting point of Rocol Flaw Finder VW Spray No.2?